ifm/documentation/Technology/3D/triggering.md

 TH_ONE_ENVELOPE_JITTER = 1E-4  # sec
 ```

-At ifm several use cases have been evaluated to find the relevant system thresholds for timing accuracy and jitter statistics:

-### Test case 1: framerate precision and jitter
+### Framerate precision and jitter
-Input values are envelope signals of one camera as recorded with a oscilloscope .
+Input values are envelope signals of one camera as recorded with a oscilloscope.

 ```python
 framerate = 1/np.nanmean(np.diff(time3Phase_b1))	# time3Phase_b1 is the oscilloscope data